 The Project mainly focused on improving nutritional status of all the malnourished children of aged 6 months to 5 years of age.
 All the severely malnourished children as per ICDS data were screened by the Pediatrician of Adani hospital and underwent lab tests like hemoglobin examination, blood grouping, urine/stool test for detecting the presence of any other existing disease.
 All the screened children were then provided supplementary nutrition in presence of the respective Annanwadi workers up to their proper recovery form of syrup.
 Thereafter in the case of the child, suffering from a disease and some medical complications, is admitted and given medical treatment at Adani hospital.
+Regular and periodic follow up and medical examinations were carried out which included Lab tests and weight measurement along with general health check up by the Pediatrician and the children were treated accordingly if required.
+Some serious cases are referred to a pre-defined Hospital at Ahmedabad.
+Venue for the medical camp was Adani Hospital Mundra and travelling expenses were reimbursed to reach Adani Hospital along with breakfast and lunch.
+Adani Foundation Health Team in coordination with Adani

 The supplementary nutrition was also given in the form of nutritious "Dry fruit Laddu".
-De-worming & IFA tablet sand vitamin A were also given in the travelling expenses were reimbursed to reach Adani Hospital along with breakfast and lunch.
-Adani Foundation Health Team in coordination with Adani
+De-worming & IFA tablet sand vitamin A were also given in the